weewx/weewx/docs/series_tags.md

    </tr>
  </table>
 ```
-This Markdown document cannot show rendered HTML, but it looks something like:
+Unfortunately, this Markdown document cannot show rendered HTML but, once rendered, it would look
+something like:
 ```
 Start date	Max temperature
 2021-03-01	58.20°F